victordomingos/The-No-Title-Tech-Blog/src/content/articles/2018/2018-10-16_haiku-r1-beta1-on-old-mac-revisiting-beos.md

 This year, we had some good news.
 The Haiku team was finaly releasing the first beta of the new BeOS inspired operating system!
 [Haiku R1/beta 1](https://www.haiku-os.org/news/2018_09_28_haiku_r1_beta1/){:target=_blank} came out in 28 September 2018 and, while the initial idea for Haiku R1 was to replicate as much as possible BeOS R5, it comes with some notable new features that increase it's usefulness and make it a little more likely to please both old and new users.

-## Running Haiku R1/beta1 on two decade-old Mac laptops
+## Running Haiku R1/beta1 on two decade-old Mac laptops  (revisiting BeOS 18 years after its latest release)

 In fact, I happen to have at home two 10 to 11 years old Mac computers that are still in use, but would benefit from the speed improvement that a lightwight OS could offer.
 From time to time, I load the latest Haiku alpha or nightly build in VirtualBox just to see how it’s going, but it’s never quite the same as having a native operating system.
 So, recently, when I heard that the Haiku team was releasing it's first beta, I decided to give it another try.
 Here is my brief report of how it went.